merbrealv/Def/README.md

 ## ChIP Seq

-ChIP-Seq is a method used to analyze protein interactions with DNA.It combines chromatin immunoprecipitation with massively parallel DNA sequencing to identify the binding sites of DNA-associated proteins.
-PIPECHIP_1 allows to discover the interaction sites.
+ChIP-Seq is a method used to analyze protein interactions with DNA.It combines chromatin immunoprecipitation with massively parallel DNA sequencing to identify the binding sites of DNA-associated proteins. pipe.sh allows to discover the interaction sites.

 ## Usage